 Will it sink or float?

-That is a question kids love to experiment with to answer, whether it be toy blocks, boats, or just odds and ends from around the house, kids everywhere enjoy putting things in water to see if they will sink or float.
+That is a question kids love to experiment with to answer, whether it’s toy blocks, boats, or just odds and ends from around the house, kids everywhere enjoy putting things in water to see what will happen.

 This week we decided to answer the question: Will a pumpkin sink or float?